Published Work

 Houghton Cate DIY’d His Own Electricity

 In rural North Calais, Vermont, electricity didn’t arrive until the 1930’s.
 So before that, Houghton Cate helped his father build a water-powered turbine on the family farm.
-Years later, on his own place of business, Houghton built his own water-powered generator from an ingenious collection of re-cycled materials, despite a bothersome handicap.
+Years later, on his place of business, Houghton built his own water-powered generator from an ingenious collection of re-cycled materials, despite a bothersome handicap.
 Houghton had been legally blind since boyhood.
 The Montpelier Bridge.

 The Risky Work of a Vermont State Police Diver